-The College of Psychiatrists of Ireland will hold its 4th annual event in support of Green Ribbon month in St Stephen’s Green on Thursday the 31st May.
+The College of Psychiatrists of Ireland will hold its 4th annual event in support of Green Ribbon month in St Stephen’s Green (by the Gazebo) on Thursday the 31st May.

 When it comes to mental health difficulties everyone has a story to share and we find comfort, empathy and compassion in shared experiences.
 Social contact is known to be one of the most effective ways of reducing mental health related stigma and discrimination so with this in mind, and to mark Green Ribbon month, the College is delighted to announce our ‘Living Library’ event, a library come to life in the outdoors!